How to format an ebook for publishing

 Although it is always preferable to use your own book cover, If you’re not serious about getting a professionally designed book cover, you can use any of the Amazon templates to create your book cover.

-If you’re planning to use the Amazon book cover, note that they usually come with limitations and just a few functionalities so you may not have exactly what you want.
+If you’re planning to use the Amazon book cover creator, note that they usually come with limitations and just a few functionalities so in some cases, you may not have exactly what you want.

-Keywords are common words used by users while searching for items on the search engines.
+Keywords are common words used by web users while searching for items on the search engines.

 As you’d probably know, Amazon has it’s own in-built search engine which allow users to search for items and find them on Amazon website.